-This management information circular (the "Circular") is furnished in connection with the solicitation of proxies by the management of Apollo Silver Corp. (the "Company" or "Apollo") for use at the annual general meeting (the "Meeting") of its shareholders to be held on June 10, 2022 at the time and place and for the purposes set forth in the accompanying notice of the Meeting.
+This management information circular (the "Circular") is furnished in connection with the solicitation of proxies by the management of Apollo Silver Corp. (the "Company") for use at the annual general and special meeting (the "Meeting") of its shareholders to be held on June 15, 2023, at the time and place and for the purposes set forth in the accompanying notice of the Meeting (the "Notice of Meeting").